PennBBL/freeqc/README.md

 # FreeQC

-FreeQC calculate Euler's number and contrast-to-noise ratio values on Freesurfer output and outputs results into a csv with subject and session labels for easy tabulation across subjects/sessions.
+FreeQC calculates Euler's number, contrast-to-noise ratio values and total number of holes in the surface on Freesurfer output and creates a csv with subject and session labels for easy tabulation.

 ## Docker
 ### Setting up